 The writer of Hebrews says Jesus “endured the Cross, despising its shame” for the joy set before Him (Hebrews 12:1-2).
 Future joy made Jesus count the torture of the Cross as inconsequential compared to what came afterwards.
 I can’t fully wrap my mind around that.

-What I can wrap my head around is I got a taste of pure joy, and it was wonderful beyond describing.
+What I can wrap my head around is I got a taste of pure joy, and it was glorious beyond description.
 Here’s what I know about it:

 - Joy doesn’t depend on us or our circumstances